hamidb80/chem-balancer/README.md

-# chemical balancer

-# new changes:
+# Chemical balancer:
-edit example
+It can balance many chemical reacts with guess & try method.